eea/volto-eea-design-system/website/docs/8-Resources/developer-guidelines.md

   for root components of a directory, use index.jsx as the filename and use the directory name as the component name.
 - Use camelCase for prop names, or PascalCase if the prop value is a React component.
-- Imports should be sorted in the following order:

-1. Base libraries (react, semantic-ui, redux, other major third-party dependencies)
-2. Dependencies from Volto
-2. Dependencies from other EEA addons
-3. Dependencies from current package, referenced by absolute path name (namespace)
-4. Relative dependencies
-5. Static resources
-6. Volto configuration registry
-5. Side-effect imports (such as importing a css or less file)

 - Variables should precisely reflect their value and intended use.
 For example, `activeMenu` does not reflect the type of value: is it the active menu name or "[menu is active][6]"?